anphan0828/democafa_package/README.md

 # TODO:
 - Add example data
 - Add unit test
-- Use logging module
 - Proteins will be removed from evaluation set if their sequences changed between release and evaluation
-- Separate script for run_blast and run_prott5, but access to config paths
 - Add rerun argument to each of the script